IBM/cyber-resiliency-solutions/README.md

 # Cyber Resiliency Solutions with IBM QRadar

-This repositoy contains Python code published for all the cyber resiliency solutions for various IBM Storage Products and third party vendor products
+This repository contains Solution blueprint, video links and Python code published for all the cyber resiliency solutions for various IBM Storage Products and third party vendor products

 ## Following solutions are currently published.
 Keep watching this space for new additions.